Overview of the deadline for an unfair dismissal claim: What to consider?

 Examples:

-• A hospital or rehabilitation stay alone is not sufficient if the employee was not prevented from exercising his rights with the assistance of third parties.
+• A hospital or rehabilitation stay does not automatically justify late admission if the employee could have acted through third parties.

-• During a detoxification treatment, it depends on whether the employee was prohibited from having contact with the outside world during treatment or whether this was made unreasonably difficult.
+• During detoxification treatment, it depends on whether external contact was prohibited or unreasonably restricted.

 Time limits: The application for subsequent admission must be submitted within two weeks of the obstacle ceasing to exist, but no later than six months after the original deadline.